ASCIA PCC Autoimmune diseases 2019111.75 KB

 What causes autoimmune diseases?

-The causes of autoimmune diseases are not yet known.
-However, in many cases it appears that there is some inherited tendency to develop autoimmune diseases.
-In people with this inherited tendency, other factors such as infections and some drugs may play a role in triggering autoimmune disease.
+The causes of autoimmune diseases are unknown.
+In many cases there appears to be some inherited tendency.
+Other factors such as infections and some drugs may also play a role in triggering autoimmune diseases.

 How are autoimmune diseases diagnosed?

-Autoimmune diseases are usually diagnosed and monitored by medical specialists using a combination of clinical history, blood tests (autoantibodies, inflammation, organ function) and other investigations such as x-rays.
+Autoimmune diseases are usually diagnosed using a combination of clinical history, blood tests (autoantibodies, inflammation, organ function) and other investigations such as x-rays.
 Sometimes a biopsy of affected tissues may be required for diagnosis.

 Localised (organ specific) autoimmune diseases